Veronika-Jaghinyan/react-state-management-assignment/README.md

 ## How to Play

+- Enter player names.

 - Select difficulty.

+- Click on `Start the Game` button.

+- Toss the coin to decide who starts the game.

 - Flip cards to match pairs.

 - The game ends when all pairs are matched.

+- The winner is the player with the highest score, or if the scores are equal, the one with fewer moves.

-- Use the `Restart` button to start a new game.
+- Use the `Play again` button to start a new game with the same players and difficulty, or select `New game` to change players and/or difficulty.